How to migrate your integration to v. 10?

 New library script

-Please import the following new script to use the virtual try-on module on your website:
+Please replace the previous import script with the following new script to use the new version of the virtual try-on module on your website:

 <script src="//vto-advanced-integration-api.fittingbox.com/index.js" type="text/javascript"/>